Deutsche-Squad-Gemeinschaft/gists/server-setup.md

 and finish before your server will be started.

 Thats it pretty much, you can now start/stop/restart your server from anywhere, it will automatically update the game and install your mods (according to your setup.sh).
+The example below shows how that script could look like.

 **setup.sh (example)**
 ```bash